cornerstonejs/dicomParser/README.md

 * Does not require a data dictionary
 * Designed for use in the browser
 * Each element exposes the offset and length of its data in the underlying byte stream
-* Packaged using the module pattern and as an AMD module
+* Packaged using the module pattern, as an AMD module and as a CommonJS module for Node.js
 * No external dependencies
 * Supports extraction of encapsulated pixel data frames